Paramethia/GoW-mini-game/README.md

 - New Banshee, Medusa and Cyclops image
 - Changed a few enemies' health and damage.
 Also removed their levels
 - Removed Kratos' exp.
 It was stupid to keep it there
 - You can no longer run from your enemy.
-Once you start a battle, you must end it.
+Once you start a battle, you must end it
-- You now do not have to restart after finshing the game.
+- You now do not have to restart after finshing the game

 **Bug removals:**

-- You can no longer heal in the main menu when pressing f.
+- You can no longer heal in the main menu when pressing f
-- All glitchy hover effects fixed.
+- All glitchy hover effects fixed
-- Fixed weapon selling function to only sell when you have your current weapon in your inventory.
+- Fixed weapon selling function to only sell when you have your current weapon in your inventory
-- Made sure that if you reload the page, after you died (without pressing the restart button), you still start from the beginning.
+- Made sure that if you reload the page, after you died (without pressing the restart button), you still start from the beginning

 **Optimization**

-Things are now more optimized thanks to DOM manipulation that was added.
+Things are now more optimized thanks to DOM manipulation that was added

 **Notification update**